 There are earlier application deadlines for applicants wishing to be considered for interview overseas which can be found on the Overseas Interviews page.

-Hughes Hall also offers a second round application, the deadline for which is the 1st March.
+Hughes Hall also offers a second admissions round, the deadline for which is the 1st March.
+This is specifically designed for those who are currently undertaking shorter courses, such as Access to HE Courses, or self-studying A-Levels.

 Your Personal Statement